metalevel-tech/js-simple-task-manager/README.md

 npm start
 ```

-The React's dev web server, by default, will run at `http://localhost:3000` and will proxy all requests for non static resources to the Express server's port.
+The React's dev web server, by default, will run at `http://localhost:3000`.
+It will proxy all requests for non static resources to the Express server's port - check the `"proxy"` directive in [package.json](./app/package.json).
 So we can access the Json-server at `http://localhost:3000/api[/tasks]`.

 ## Production build and run

 In this case we need to build the React application.
-Then it will be served via the Express server. and everything will be accessible at `http://localhost:48004`.
+Then it will be served via the Express server.
+And everything will be accessible at `http://localhost:48004`.

 ```bash
 cd app && npm i && npm run build cd - cd server && npm i && npm run db-create && npm start
 ```

+*Read [CLI.md](./CLI.md) For more information.*

 ## Json-server